anshusinha26/Programming-Languages/README.md

 ## Customization

 You can customize various aspects of the game, such as the window size, car speed, and scoring system, by modifying the variables in the code.

+# 📩 Mail Merge Project

+This project involves creating personalized letters using a starting letter template and a list of names.
+The starting letter template contains a placeholder [name] that needs to be replaced with each name from the list.
+The final letters are saved in a folder named "ReadyToSend".

+## Getting Started

+To run the project, make sure you have Python installed on your system.
+Clone the repository or download the source code files.
+The project requires the starting_letter.txt file in the Input/Letters folder and the invited_names.txt file in the Input/Names folder.

+## Running the Project

+To execute the mail merge, run the main.py file.
+The program will read the contents of the starting_letter.txt file and store it in a variable called letter.
+It will then read the list of names from the invited_names.txt file and iterate over each name.

+For each name, the program will replace the [name] placeholder in the letter with the actual name.
+It will create a new letter with the modified name and save it as a text file in the Output/ReadyToSend folder.
+The new file will be named letterTo<name>.txt, where <name> is the modified name.

+## Customization

+You can customize the project by modifying the content of the starting_letter.txt file and the list of names in the invited_names.txt file.
+Make sure to follow the format and placeholders correctly to ensure the replacement is done accurately.